Our tips on where to start saving money could help you build an emergency fund if you ever have to rely on it in the future.

 A review of your living expenses could also give you opportunities to shop around for better deals on your electricity, gas, internet or mobile phone providers.

 You don’t have to be an Excel spreadsheet wiz to work out where your money is going and when.
-Let us do the work for you with our online budget planner.
+Let us do the work for you with our online budget tracker.

 2. Plan and budget to eliminate bill fear